cudoventures/cudos-noded-packager/README.md

 NB The packs are mutually exclusive, they share the same filenames.
 Currently, any given host can only run a daemon on one network at any one time.

-The following examples are for Cudos Public Testnet.

 NB These commands must all be run as root.

-Just putting "sudo" before some of these commands does not work.
+**Just putting "sudo" before some of these commands does not work.**

-If you run the command "sudo -i", assuming you have permissions to do so, you will get a root prompt.
+If you run the command "**sudo -i**", assuming you have permissions to do so, you will get a root prompt.

 #### Red Hat family